basho/basho_docs/source/languages/en/riak/dev/references/client-implementation.md

 significant round-trip latency to the Riak cluster, disabling Nagle will have little effect, but for well-connected clients it can significantly reduce latency.

+## Compatibility with Riak 2.0

+The release of [[Riak 2.0]] has brought a variety of fundamental changes to Riak that client builders and maintainers should be aware of, including a variety of new features, such as [[security|Authentication and Authorization]] and [[Riak Data Types|Using Data Types].
+The sections below will list some of those changes and suggest approaches to addressing them, including some examples from our official [[client libraries]].

+###